ASPP/pelita/template/README.md

     ```
     Note that you want to do it only **once** per game!

-- **`bot.timeout_count`** is a count of the timeouts your team has got.
-Remember that after 5 timeouts you lose the game, independent of the score.
+- **`bot.error_count`** is a count of the error your team has got.
+Remember that if you commit 5 errors you lose the game, independent of the score.
+Errors are either timeouts (it takes longer than 3 seconds to excute your `move` function) or illegal positions returned by your `move` function.

 - **`bot.say(text)`** allows you to print `text` as a sort of speech bubble attached to your bot in the graphical user interface.

+- **`bot.kills`** is the number of enemy bots your bots has killed until now.

+- **`bot.deaths`** is the number of times your bot has been killed until now.

 - **`bot.enemy`** is a list containing the references to the two enemy bots, which are also `Bot` objects, so they have all the properties we have just seen above.
 So, for example the position of the first enemy bot:
     ```python
     bot.enemy[0].position
     ```
     This position may be not exact (see below the `is_noisy` property).

+- **`bot.enemy.food`** is the list of coordinates of the food pellets you want to eat.

 - **`bot.enemy[0].is_noisy`** <a id="is-noisy"></a> if the enemy bot is located more than 5 squares away from your bot, then its position `bot.enemy[0].position` will not be exact.
 A uniformly distributed noise between `-5` and `+5` squares will be added to it instead.
 The distance of your bot from the enemy bot is measured in grid space, i.e. if your bot is in `(Bx, By)` and the enemy bot is in `(Ex, Ey)`, the distance will be `abs(Bx-Ex) + abs(By-Ey)`.
 An example of using the `is_noisy` property is given in [demo05_basic_defender.py](demo05_basic_defender.py).